ostis-apps/ostis-ann/docs/dev/project_structure.md

 ### Logging

-You can change log mode and level in nika.ini configuration file.
+You can change log mode and level in ostis-ann.ini configuration file.

 ## sc-web